 While working on this I also decided to make all water hexes all-wild (type 1); this is OK because now, with degrees of wilderness, sea triangles next to shore will be rated at the lowest wilderness rating, meaning they are the closest type of wilderness to being civilized.

-If I used the "additive wilderness rating" proposed above, then, given the way I'm doing sea hexes, the deep and distant parts of the ocean would be extremely dangerous.
+If I used the wilderness rating propagation proposed above, then, given the way I'm doing sea hexes, the deep and distant parts of the ocean would be extremely dangerous.